wangyouhao8922/time-periods/README.md

 startDateTime (Date): The start of the time period. endDateTime (Date): The end of the time period.
-Throws an TypeError if the startDateTime or endDateTime is not a Date object.
+Throws an TypeError if the startDateTime or endDateTime is not a valid Date object.
 Throws an RangeError if startDateTime is greater than endDateTime.

 ### Instance properties